Sagarmoy Ghosh

-Sagarmoy Ghosh (22 June 1912 – 19 February 1999) was an author and renowned editor of Bengali literary journal Desh.
+Sagarmoy Ghosh (22 June 1912 – 19 February 1999) was a Bengali author and the longest serving editor of Desh.

 Early life

 Ghosh was born in Chandipur village, Comilla, in British India, His father Kalimohan Ghosh and elder brother famous singer Santidev Ghosh were closely associated with Rabindranath Tagore.
 Ghosh was interested in music and literature since childhood and completed his study from the school of Shantiniketan.
 He passed B.A from Calcutta University.
 In 1932, he participated in the Non-cooperation movement and was imprisoned by the police.

 Career

 In jail he met with Ashok Kumar Sarkar, well known editor of Ananda Bazar Patrika and joined in Anandabazar group.
 He became the assistant editor of Desh in 1939.
 Ghosh's task was to pick up young and promising writers for the magazine.
 He became the editor of the magazine in 1976 and for more than 5 decades he was with Ananadabazar and it's literary wings and made it an institution amongst Bengalis.
 A number of literary figures of Bengal contributed to the Desh magazine in his editorship.
 Ghosh's notable works are: Ekti Perekere Kahini, Sampadoker Boithake, Dandyakaranyar Bagh and Hirer Nakchhabi.